Chart A Career in Merchant Navy

 • Trainee Fitter/Trainee Wiper

 The merchant navy is an excellent career option for everyone who loves the sea, is fascinated by a highly organized, well-structured field of work and is in reasonable health.
-Working in merchant navy is a highly paid and exceedingly lucrative career option for everyone.
+A career in merchant navy is a highly paid and exceedingly lucrative option for everyone.

 Topics